★ Master County Hub ★ 15 Counties

 Climate & Geography… Why Arizona Has Four Climates

-Arizona is not one climate.
+Arizona Counties Real Estate is not one climate.
 It is four.
 That is why retirees, families, and remote workers can find a county profile that fits their tolerance for heat, cold, snow, monsoon, or river-valley lifestyle… all inside one state.

 • Low Sonoran Desert (under 2,500 ft): Phoenix, Tucson, Yuma, Casa Grande, Lake Havasu City.
 Mild winters (50-70F lows in January), brutal summers (105-115F highs in July).
 Year-round golf, ten months of patio weather.